 What type of education do I need to get a career in media arts?

 Professionals in the field of media arts can have a wide range of educational experiences, and the education requirements can vary based on the specific role you choose to pursue.
 Some roles may require a bachelor’s degree or higher, whereas others may only require an undergraduate certificate or associate degree.
 If you are interested in a career in this field, take a look at current job postings and the education requirements that are expected.
-This can help you determine which media arts degree or certificate program might be the best choice for you.
+This can help you determine which program might be the best choice for you.

 How do I become a media arts professional?